 It’s good that science can’t prove anything

 Finally, I want to talk about why it is actually good that science cannot prove anything.
 Science is an inherently skeptical process.
 Scientists are trained to recognize and acknowledge the limitations of their experiments and conclusions, and this forces them to be open-minded.
 Because science cannot prove anything, there is nothing in science that is so sacred that it cannot be challenged.
-To be clear, “extraordinary claims require extraordinary evidence,” so if you want say that atomic theory is wrong, the earth doesn’t revolve around the sun, evolution isn’t correct, etc. you are going to need some incredibly strong evidence, but if you can provide that evidence, then you can overthrow those concepts.
+To be clear, “extraordinary claims require extraordinary evidence,” so if you want to say that atomic theory is wrong, the earth doesn’t revolve around the sun, evolution isn’t correct, etc. you are going to need some incredibly strong evidence, but if you can provide that evidence, then you can overthrow those concepts.

 This is a stark contrast to religion (and to many forms of pseudoscience).
 To be clear, I am not attacking religion or religious people, I’m just pointing out a difference in how science and religion operate.
 Every religion that I have ever examined has a set of core principles that cannot be challenged, and members of those religions are absolutely convinced that their core concepts are absolutely true.
 In reality, of course, most major religions can’t simultaneously be true, yet their followers insist that their religion provides absolute truth, and it is the others which are wrong.
 Pseudoscientists make similar arguments.
-I have, for example, frequently encounter anti-vaccers who proudly proclaim that nothing will ever convince them that they are wrong.
+I have, for example, frequently encountered anti-vaccers who proudly proclaim that nothing will ever convince them that they are wrong.